SafiyyahR/Dupatha/README.md

 # Dupatha
-Website based on the tourist attractions in Sri Lanka
+Website based on the tourist attractions in Sri Lanka.
+Made the 10 web pages dedicated to hotels, checkout and cart web page.